madskristensen/FileDiffer/README.md

 ## Features

 - Compare two files in Solution Explorer
+- Compare a file with any other file on disk

 ### Compare files
-Select two files in solution explorer and right-click.
+Select one or two files in Solution Explorer and right-click.

 ![Context Menu](art/context-menu.png)